 The procedures outlined below will apply when the College receives notification of an alleged copyright infringement.
 For purposes of these procedures, an e-mail message shall be considered a written notice or request.

 Copyright holders who believe their copyrighted material has been infringed by an account holder must notify the College Library's Director of Library Information Systems, (the "Designated Agent") of the allegedly infringing action or material in writing.
 The notification must 1) identify the copyrighted material being infringed in sufficient detail to permit the College to locate the allegedly infringing material on the College's Digital Information Systems, 2) state the basis for the claim of possible infringement, and 3) state the basis for the copyright holder's copyright in the work (e.g., author, owner, assignee).

 This is to notify copyright holders that Hamilton College's Designated Agent to receive notices and request concerning claimed infringement, pursuant to the Digital Millennium Copyright Act, is Ken Herold, Director of Library Information Systems, Burke Library.
 Any copyright holder wishing to send a notice to Hamilton College regarding possible copyright infringement should file that notice in writing with Ken Herold at the following address:

 Educators should be aware that it may be possible to make use of copyrighted materials beyond what is provided under fair use, if permission is granted first.
 There may or may not be a charge, and permission may be refused, but it never hurts to ask.

 First, determine ownership of the work.
-A Reference Librarian can help in determining whom to contact.
+A Research Librarian can help in determining whom to contact.
 The Copyright Clearance Center (CCC) may be able to provide permission for using print materials.
 Library-owned films are not covered by the CCC, so you will need to locate addresses of individual publishers.
 Next send a detailed letter of request, including the following:

 You might also do the following: